felipeAraujo/coursera-getting-and-cleaning-data/Readme.md

 ## R packages

-All the packages below will needed to be installed to run the script.
+We must have All the packages below to run the scripts.

 * plyr
 * dplyr